Andesha/StudyTemplate/README.md

 If not, follow your platform's instructions for adding new versions of Python.

-If you are unable or unfamiliar with this, please contact us, or open an issue.
+If you are unable or unfamiliar with this, please contact us or open an issue.

 ## Skill Prerequisites

-The following is a list of must read materials and course work for users starting their journey from scratch:
+The following is a list of must-read materials and course work for users starting their journey from scratch:

 1. [Software Carpentry Shell](https://swcarpentry.github.io/shell-novice/)
     * Teaches pathing and commmon terminal use